 - Take our nontechnical assessment

-No cybersecurity experience required
+- No cyber experience required

-Covers logical reasoning
+- Covers logical reasoning

-Sent to you immediately upon submission
+- Sent to you immediately upon submission of application

 - Receive an entrance decision